notwa/minisat/README.md

 There are solvers that are not based on MiniSat.
 For example, [PicoSAT][picosat] and [yices,][yices]
 the latter being an SMT solver.
+[CaDiCaL][cadical] is another solver from the authors of PicoSAT with highly competitive performance.

 [SAT]: https://en.wikipedia.org/wiki/Boolean_satisfiability_problem#Algorithms_for_solving_SAT
 [BSP]: https://en.wikipedia.org/wiki/Boolean_satisfiability_problem